uri-library-data-services/iassist-preview/content/blog/iassist-fellows-2014.md

 Research Data Collections team lead by Fei created the Research Data Management Guide  - a one stop shop -- containing detailed information on all aspects of data management.
-Fei also works collaboratively with the University\'s Research Computing Centres and the Queensland Cyber Infrastructure to ensure that staff are aware of the many data storage options. \"
+Fei also works collaboratively with the University's Research Computing Centres and the Queensland Cyber Infrastructure to ensure that staff are aware of the many data storage options. "

-***Aileen O\'Carroll, Policy Manager of the Digital Repository at the Digital Repository of Ireland.
+***Aileen O'Carroll, Policy Manager of the Digital Repository at the Digital Repository of Ireland.
 Dublin, Ireland.***

- \"I am currently Policy Manager of the Digital Repository of Ireland (DRI).
+ "I am currently Policy Manager of the Digital Repository of Ireland (DRI).
 DRI is a newly established national organisation (the project was established in September 2011) whose remit is to link together and preserve the rich and varied cultural, historical, and qualitative